You can be what you can see.

 - By hosting seminars within the Logos seminar schedule featuring the work of outstanding women scholars.

-- By promoting the scholarship of women through our Logia Resource Database.
+- By promoting the scholarship of women through our Logia Scholar Database.

 - By featuring outstanding women scholars (both internal and external) as Fireside Chat speakers.